obsidianmd/obsidian-help/en/Plugins/Daily notes.md

 ## Create a daily note from template

-If your daily notes have the same structure, you can use a [[Templates|template]] to add pre-defined content to your daily notes when you create them.
+If your daily notes have the same structure, you can use a [[Plugins/Templates|template]] to add pre-defined content to your daily notes when you create them.

 1. Create a new note named "Daily template" with the following text (or whatever makes sense to you!):